persepolisdm/persepolis-windows-package-build/README.md

-# Persepolis MicroSoft Windows package build
+# Persepolis Microsoft Windows package build
 windows package build for [Persepolis Download Manager](https://github.com/persepolisdm/persepolis)

 We build stable releases safely and you don't need to build it yourself.
 You can download Persepolis Download Manager for  Microsoft Windows from [release page](https://github.com/persepolisdm/persepolis/releases).